Dana-Ferguson/time_machine/README.md

 Time Machine is a date and time library for [Flutter](https://flutter.io/), [Web](https://webdev.dartlang.org/), and [Server](https://www.dartlang.org/dart-vm) with support for timezones, calendars, cultures, formatting and parsing.
-Time Machine is a port of [Noda Time](https://www.nodatime.org); use it for all your .NET needs.

-**Goals**
+**TimeMachine Goals**
 * Clarity - clear, concise, and intuitive
 * Flexibility - multiple representations of time to fit different use cases
 * Consistency - works the same across all platforms
 * Testable - it should be easy to test your date and time dependent code
 * Easy - the library should do the hard things for you

-**Core API**
+**Dart Core API**
 * Duration - an amount of time with microsecond precision
-* DateTime - a unique point in time or a point in localtime with microsecond or millisecond precision
+* DateTime - a unique point on the utc_timeline or a point in localtime with microsecond or millisecond precision

 **TimeMachine API**
 * Time - an amount of time with nanosecond precision